 Growth by 2029: 5%

 A financial analyst’s value comes from his or her ability to guide investors to logical choices and away from unnecessary risks.
 In order to make the right moves, these professionals must rely on a thorough understanding of data.
 The role of a financial analyst is changing and exciting.
 The amount and speed of data under analysis have increased in recent years, as the latest tech developments have turned large amounts of unstructured content into fuel for advanced business intelligence models.

 Numerous factors guide the world’s markets, and financial analysts must be ready to understand them, from the changes in domestic monetary policy to the shifts in international trade agreements.
 Additionally, employers seek professionals with knowledge of emerging markets and big data, two factors of growing importance for finance.
 Robert Half cited such expertise as part of the market’s desire for individuals who have advanced degrees, especially for senior analyst roles.

-The skills and knowledge gained while studying for a financial degree, from the philosophical core of economics to the inner workings of the latest algorithms, are parts of an analyst’s toolkit.
+The skills and knowledge gained while studying for a master’s degree in finance, from the philosophical core of economics to the inner workings of the latest algorithms, are parts of an analyst’s toolkit.
 Their job responsibilities include assessments of company value via financial statements, investment opportunities, business trends, and archived financial data.

-The demand for analysts is on the rise.
-According to the BLS, the number of all financial analyst roles available will grow 11 percent between 2016 and 2026.
-That figure is far ahead of the average seven percent growth for all types of occupations in every industry and shows the value associated with making safe and informed choices in investment markets.
-The median financial analyst salary was $84,300 in 2017.
+The demand for financial analysts is on the rise.
+According to the BLS, the number of all financial analyst roles available will grow five percent between 2019 and 2029.
+That figure is faster than the average four percent growth for all types of occupations in every industry and shows the value associated with making safe and informed choices in investment markets.
+The median financial analyst salary was $81,590 in 2019.